BasileRaiwet/BasileRaiwet/README.md

 # Hi there 👋
 I'm Basile and I'm a fullstack web developer from Brussels.
-I actually work with React and Node.js after a 6 month bootcamp at the [WildCodeSchool](https://www.wildcodeschool.com) and serval years of experience as a web integrator.
+I actually work with React for medium to large scale projects.
+I also develop fullstack web applications using MERN stack.

 ## Values and strengths
 > “Your time is limited, so don’t waste it living someone else’s life. <br/>